 If you spend more than $19,000 per year, the Spark Miles will be more rewarding for you, all other things being equal; if you spend less than that per year, the Spark Miles Select will provide the equivalent of more cash back overall.

 These cards let you earn miles on every purchase you make, rather than certain categories, making them more flexible than some other travel reward cards when it comes to earning rewards.
-They each have a decent signup bonus as a reward for spending a certain amount in the first 3 months.
+They each have a decent introductory bonus as a reward for spending a certain amount in the first three months.
 The extra benefits can save you a bit of money while traveling, and make your trips more enjoyable with discounts and room upgrades at hotels.
 Included are some business-specific benefits to help you manage and organize your spending.

 The Spark Miles cards can be used to help build your business credit because they report your regular activity to the business credit bureaus, providing another avenue for you to prove your business’s creditworthiness.
 There are no foreign transaction fees to worry about when traveling outside the country.